apache/trafficcontrol/docs/source/api/osversions.rst

 Response Structure
 ------------------
 This endpoint has no constant keys in its ``response``.
 Instead, each key in the ``response`` object is the name of an OS, and the value is a string that names the directory where the ISO source can be found.
-These directories sit under `/var/www/files/` on the Traffic Ops host machine by default, or at the location defined by the ``kickstart.files.location`` parameter, if it is defined.
+These directories sit under `/var/www/files/` on the Traffic Ops host machine by default, or at the location defined by the ``kickstart.files.location`` :term:`Parameter` of the Traffic Ops server's :term:`Profile`, if it is defined.

 .. code-block:: http
 	:caption: Response Example